Acute generalized exanthematous pustulosis: Pathophysiology

-Variations in ADME, i.e. an individuals efficiency in absorbing, distributing, metabolizing, and excreting a drug) has been found to occur in cases of the DRESS syndrome, SJS, SJS/TEN, and TEN.
+Variations in ADME, i.e. an individual's efficiency in absorbing, distributing, metabolizing, and excreting a drug) has been found to occur in cases of the DRESS syndrome, SJS, SJS/TEN, and TEN.
 These variations influence the levels and duration of a drug or drug metabolite in tissues and thereby impact the drug's or drug metabolite's ability to evoke SCARs.

 In rare cases, the development of AGEP has been reported to occur in individuals with loss of function mutations in their IL36RN gene.
 This gene codes for the interleukin 36 receptor antagonist (IL36RA).
 IL36RA blocks the pro-inflammatory actions of Interleukin-36 cytokines (viz., IL-36α, IL-36β and IL-36γ) on keratinocytes, synoviocytes, dendritic cells, macrophages, and T cells.
 It does so by binding to, but not stimulating, these cytokines' receptors, IL1RL2 and IL1RAP, thereby interfering with the interleukin-36 cytokines' binding to and stimulating IL1RL2 and IL1RAP.
 However, the IL36RN loss of function mutation has been reported in cases of generalized pustular psoriasis.
 The presence of this mutation in two seemingly unrelated disorders has led to suggestions that the classification of AGEP as a SCARs or a form of psoriasis requires study.